uwescience/Python-for-geosciences/20180904/README.md

 - Only one person attended, probably because classes haven't started yet.
 These notes reflect only her input.
 - Liked Tony's presentation last year, his focus on **his science** and data sources; but her work happened to overlap with Tony's emphasis, so there was a pre-existing linkage.
 He had no slides!
 And very little about Python
-- Also liked Scott's presentation, but not as much.
-Felt that there was too much material, code, to absorb.
+- Also liked Scott's presentation, but in a different way.
+Felt that there was too much material, code, to absorb during the presentation.
+But it was presented with good description of need, motivations.
 Useful, but not as interactive as Tony's
 - The variety in seminars has been good, though
 - Great to have all levels of people involved, as participants and also as presenters
 - Participation will vary.
 People will make decisions on attending a particular seminar based on perceived overlap between presentation and their own interests